syntax-syndicate/beeai-platform/CONTRIBUTING.md

 - Generate migrations: `mise run beeai-server:migrations:generate`
 - Use Alembic command directly: `mise run beeai-server:migrations:alembic`

-> Note: The dev setup will run the production image including its migrations before replacing it with your local
+> NOTE: The dev setup will run the production image including its migrations before replacing it with your local
 > instance.

 ### Running individual components